Frequently Asked Questions

 How does this compare to other preschools?

 Not only do we mildly integrate lessons on numbers, letters, nursery rhymes, we also share lessons on natural concepts about the earth, human interactions, basic life skills.
 We focus primarily on social and emotional development, supporting children in communication, developing deeply connected friendships, emotional co-regulation, bravery, and building self-confidence.
-These life skills build a foundation of cognitive skills, and social and emotional intelligence.
+These life skills build a foundation of cognitive skills, and social and emotional intelligence that last throughout their lifetime.

 -